oktadev/okta-blog/_source/_posts/2022-08-15-spring-boot-crud-update.md

 okta.oauth2.clientId=<your-client-id>
 ```

+**You need to replace the two bracketed values** with the values you generated above for the OIDC app using the Okta CLI.

 Open the `build.gradle` file and change the `sourceCompatibility` from 17 to 11.
 I think this should have been done by the `jvmVersion` flag when the project was downloaded via the REST API.
 However, for me, it wasn't.
 If you're running Java 17 locally, it won't matter, but if you're running Java 11 this will cause an error when you try and run the project.
 ```groovy
 sourceCompatibility = '11'
 ```

-You can run the bare project right now and see if it starts.
+You can run the bootstrapped project right now and see if it starts.
+It should start but won't do much.

 ```bash
 ./gradlew bootRun
 ```

-**You need to replace the two bracketed values** with the values you generated above for the OIDC app using the Okta CLI.

 Create a class to configure web security.
 The class below configures web security to allow all requests, effectively bypassing security.
 This is just so you can test the resource server initially.
 You'll enable security shortly.